indiehosters/dev-scripts/doc/getting-started-as-a-hoster.md

 Note that although it's probably inevitable that you resell DNR and TLS services from some third party, and your monitoring would ideally also run on a system that's decoupled from your actual servers, you may not be reselling DNS hosting.
-If you host DNS for your customer on server-wide bind services that directly read data from files on the per-user data folders, then you don't need this folder, and instead DNS data will be under `indiehosters/infrastructure/user-data`.
+If you host DNS for your customer on server-wide bind services that directly read data from files on the per-user data folders, then you don't need this folder, and instead DNS data will be under `indiehosters/user-data`.

 # User data
-Everything under `indiehosters/infrastructure/user-data` is data owned by one of your users.
-This data is *untrusted* from your point of view, it is not owned by you as a hoster, and users may change it at any time (and then probably contact you for a backup whenever they mess up!).
+Everything under `indiehosters/user-data` is data owned by one of your users.
+Which human owns which site is something you can administer by hand somehow in the `indiehosters/billing` folder.
+All user data is *untrusted* from your point of view, it is not owned by you as a hoster, and users may change it at any time (and then probably contact you for a backup whenever they mess up!).
 It makes sense to give users only read-only access to this data by default, and have a big "Are you sure?
 Warranty will be void!" warning before they can activate write-access to their own data (and then probably trigger an extra backup run just before allowing them to edit their own raw data).